pFransozi/pFransozi.github.io/_drafts/THM-AoC2022-DAY-1.md

 ### MITRE ATT&CK Framework

-ATT&CK is behavioral model, which is defined by:
+ATT&CK is a huge behavioral model, which is defined by:

 * **tactics**, denoting short-term, tactical adversary goals during an attack;
 * **techniques**, describing the means by which adversaries achieve tactical goals;